 - Windows and doors have been installed and all caulked January 2017

-- The landscaping and rain garden are complete
+- The landscaping and 9′ deep rain garden completed

 - Original beam down the center of the building stripped and refinished in International Orange, the color of the Golden Gate bridge